anderson-81/crud-sharp/README.md

 # CRUD-Sharp--sqlite

 1 - Description:
   - Prototype of CRUD in C# with SQLite.
-Done at Object Orientation, and transactional.
-    Tools Used: Visual Studio 2013, SQLite and ADO.NET (ADO.NET provider for SQLite).
+Uses the concept of database transaction.

 2 - This CRUD has:
   - Login (SHA512)
   - Hide Icon (Toolbar)